julianoterres/marvel-app-swift-mvp-architecture/README.md

 	send_production
 	send_testfligth

+## Crashlytics

+This project contains the Fabric to monitor the crashes in app.

 ## Continuous Integration

-This projeto have how CI the Bitrise.
+This project have how CI the Bitrise.
 If you want see the CI config , we have a config file in project root folder called bitrise.yml.
 But if you want see the logs of bibtrise, you can see the CI logs, in the gitlab pipelines [clicking here].

 [clicking here]:https://gitlab.com/julianoterres/marvel/pipelines